jetzerb/muni-finance-wi/analysis/vehicle-registration-fee/vrf-notes.md

 ## city-portion
-- As we're all aware, the city's levy is a minority of the entire tax bill.
+As we're all aware, the portion of the property tax bill that goes to the city is relatively small -- roughly 1/3.
+- Schools take the biggest chunk
+- Then the City
+- Then the County
+- And finally Madison College

-- This chart shows the city's portion of the total levy over time.
+This chart shows the city's portion of the total levy over time.
 We have data only back to 2008.

 - City's share has been shrinking since 2018